Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 Again, using the list, double-check name spelling and addresses before writing on the outer envelope.
-The inner envelope performs the very important function of listing exactly who is invited and who isn’t.
-As listed earlier, younger children’s names that are invited, are written on the inner envelope.
+The inner envelope performs the essential function of listing exactly who is invited and who isn’t.
+As listed earlier, younger children’s names that are invited are written on the inner envelope.

 Return Address on Wedding Invitations